 This is problematic when one of the primary justifications for the new or upgrade of the ITSM tool suite is to bring a greater alignment and understanding of the value of IT between the IT organization and the business.

 Whatever the objectives of the business, the IT organization’s “customers” provide services to their users.
 Those users may themselves be service providers with their own customers, users, clients, consumers, or even citizens.
 Each word is synonymous with defining both the receiver of business services and the receiver of technology services from the IT organization.
 To eliminate confusion that may come up on this topic, in this blog series we use the term “business community” to mean the receiver of technology services from the IT organization.

-The value chain is continuous, and from the business community perspective, the IT organization is merely one of its valued suppliers in a chain of suppliers.
+The value chain is continuous, and from the business community perspective, the IT organization is one of its highly valued suppliers in a chain of suppliers.

-When talking about the services in a Service Catalog, quantifying the value is significantly more complex.
+When talking about IT Services, quantifying the value is significantly more complex.
 Value is defined not only in terms of the customer’s business outcomes.
-It is also highly dependent upon the customer’s perception of the quality of service, cost (if appropriate), and quantity of service they require.
+It is also highly dependent upon the customer’s perception of the quality of service, cost (if appropriate), and quantity of service they use.